 1) Christian Gonzalez, Oregon

-Farther down the road in the draft process, when we’re all caught up, we may talk about Christian Gonzalez as a borderline-elite cornerback prospect.
+Looking at his composite profile, Christian Gonzalez is a borderline-elite prospect.
 His tape down the stretch in 2022 was absolutely phenomenal, and he has an unmatched combination of physical and mental tools.

-At 6’2″, 200 pounds, Gonzalez has it all.
-He’s an elite size-speed threat with uncanny fluidity and agility in short ranges.
-He can contort at a moment’s notice to corral passes, and with his eyes and reaction quickness, he’s always in position to make the play.
-He has blue-chip upside and is trending up faster than anyone else.
+At 6’1 3/8″ and around 200 pounds, with 32″ arms, 4.38 speed, and a 41.5″ vertical, Gonzalez has uncanny fluidity and agility in short ranges.
+He can contort at a moment’s notice to corral passes, and with his eyes and reactive athleticism, he’s always in position to make the play.
+Gonzalez has blue-chip upside and is trending up faster than anyone else.

 - Garrett Williams, Syracuse